KomaravoluLalitha/Pastebin-lite/README.md

 ---

-##  Pastebin-Lite — Minimal Paste Sharing API
+# Pastebin-Lite — Minimal Paste Sharing API

 Pastebin-Lite is a lightweight backend service where users can create and share text snippets (“pastes”).
-Each paste can have:
+Each paste can have

 * Expiry time (TTL in seconds)
-*  View-count limit
+* View count limit
 * Shareable link

-Built with:
+Built with

 * Node.js + Express
 * Prisma ORM